ibm-cloud-docs/appid/manageidp.md

 ### Adding redirect URIs
 {: #add-redirect-uri}

-Add your redirect URIs.
 A redirect URI is the callback endpoint of your app.
-To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates the URIs against the whitelist.
+During the sign in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before allowing clients to participate in the authorization workflow which to prevent phishing attacks and grant code leakage.
+By registering your URI you're telling App ID that the URI is approved and can be used.

+Be sure to only register URIs of applications that you trust.
+{: note}

 1. Click **Authentication Settings** to see your URI and token configuration options.